 Arara Warrior Rapé | Canela de Velho & Tsunu & Virola | #72

-Arara Warrior Rapé with Canela de Velho (Miconia Albicans), Tsunu (Platycyamus regnellii) ash and Virola (Virola calophylla) is a strong rapé that lifts up all the physical senses and draws one’s awareness directly back into the heart.
+Arara Warrior Rapé prepared with Canela de Velho (Miconia Albicans), Tsunu (Platycyamus regnellii) ash, and Virola (Virola calophylla) is a strong rapé that lifts up all the physical senses and draws one’s awareness directly back into the heart.
 Canela de Velho is used in the jungle for its analgesic effects, and Virola is used because of its magic properties.
-At higher doses, this Arara Warrior Rapé may have mildly psychedelic effects.
+At higher doses, this Arara Warrior Rapé may have mild psychedelic effects.

-The Arará language is from the Karib family.
-The Apiacá of the Tocantins (extinct), the Yaruma (extinct) and the Ikpeng are all part of the same linguistic family.
-The Arará were traditionally polygamous and spouses were chosen based on traditional socio-cultural norms.
+The Arara were known as great warriors and were largely nomadic roaming across the Brazilian state of Pará.
+Their language is from the Karib linguistic family.
+The Apiacá of the Tocantins (extinct), the Yaruma (extinct), and the Ikpeng were all part of the same linguistic family.
+The Arara were traditionally polygamous and spouses were chosen based on traditional socio-cultural norms.
 They do not bury their dead and instead build funeral platform homes in the forest.

 What is Rapé?